simontaen/Passions/Notes.md

 * Show an [MBProgressHUD](https://github.com/jdg/MBProgressHUD) when waiting is expected and unavoidable (think about earlier caching if you must)
 	* when loading albums from Parse (all Timeline instances), or a splash screen?
 		* make sure swipeHint can only be displayed after the loading is done
-	* when loading tracks (actually remove it, rename tracks to items)
 * Use AFNetworkActivityIndicatorManager.h to better show network activity (loading images)

 ### Spotify Integration